1. How did the company come to be called Brown Sheep Company?

 Harlan and Janet Brown founded the company in 1980.
 Harlan originally had a sheep and wool business before and simply carried over the name of the company.

 The only piece in the process that the company is not able to accomplish for themselves is the scouring, carding and combing.
 The scouring process takes a great deal of water, which is not in abundance in Western Nebraska.
-To complete this process, the greasy wool is baled and trucked to a combing plant in Jamestown, SC.
+To complete this process, the greasy wool is baled and trucked to a combing plant.
 Here approximately 50 to 55% of the weight is lost in dirt, vegetable matter, grease, and short fibers.

 Once a year new colors are picked and some old ones are discontinued to keep different lines of yarns fresh and current with fashion.
 Brown’s subscript to the Color Association of the United States.
 This organization develops their predictions based on the colors as shown on the European runway.
 The current colors that are already in the line up for different yarns are compared to the predictions and if there is a significantly new color it is considered for production.